FourStringFunk/dog-website/README.md

 ### Javier's Learning
 What I learned is that I need a better system for debugging.
 Although console logging and checking the web console is helpful, I need a better tool or method for a bird's eye view for what is going on.
 I learned what a header is when requesting information via API calls.
 My favorite thing I learned is that you can clone a section of html using cloneNode.

+### Chris's Learning
+I learned how to call data from multiple APIs and append the data to various page sections, both on page load and on page click.
+This was a good lessons in creating responsive design with bootstrap, laying out information, and working with github to resolve merge conflicts as well.

 ### USER STORY
 - **AS AN** Aspiring/Current dog owner,